probablyArth/scalable-ecommerce-microservices/README.md

 # Overview

-This project implements a robust, scalable e-commerce system using a microservices architecture.
+A robust, scalable e-commerce system using microservices architecture.

 # Architecture